 1. Listen to spoken Hindi as often as possible.
 Listen to how speakers pronounce various words and phrases and "model" your pronunciation on what you hear.

 2. Learn the phonetic alphabet.
 Use the phonetic alphabet page as a guide to pronouncing new words.
 3. Don't forget to learn the word stress of a new word.
-Every Hindi word has its own stress, or intonation.
+Every Hindi word has its own stress or intonation.
 Word stress is important.
 In fact, it is more likely that someone misunderstands you because of wrong word stress than because of the wrong pronunciation of a sound.

 4. Work out which sounds cause you most problems in Hindi.
 Depending on what your first language is, you may have problems with certain sounds.
 For example, French speakers have difficulties with "th"; speakers of Mandarin have difficulties with "r" or "l", and Arabic speakers have difficulties with "p" and "b".

 5. Practice the sounds you find difficult.
 A useful exercise is a "minimal pair" exercise.
-For example, if you have difficulty distinguishing between "p" and "b", try practicing pairs of words which are the same except for the sound "p" and "b"
+For example, if you have difficulty distinguishing between "p" and "b", try practising pairs of words which are the same except for the sound "p" and "b"

 6. Be aware of intonation and sentence stress.
-Not all words in a sentence have equal stress, and generally only the "information" words (nouns and verbs) are stressed.
+Not all words in a sentence have equal stress, and generally, only the "information" words (nouns and verbs) are stressed.

 7. Learn to recognize spelling patterns.
 There are often many ways to pronounce a particular spelling pattern, but it certainly helps to know what the variations are.

 8. Don't rush.
-If you speak too fast, the danger is that you could skip over some words, fail to pronounce them completely, or mix them up.
+If you speak too fast, the danger is that you could skip over some words, fail to pronounce them completely or mix them up.
 If you speak too slowly, you might end up sounding unnatural.
 But it's better to speak slowly and clearly than too quickly.
 Do not wait for someone to correct your accent or do not hold up speaking publicly with the fear of being ridiculed.
 Sincerity and devotion to learning a language is the keyword.
-Speaking the right Hindi is a task.
+Speaking right Hindi is a task.
 Once there is mastery over the language and when your inner voice tells you that you were effective, this serves as a confidence booster.
 Continuous efforts are required when learning anything and this applies much to the Hindi language.
 It is interesting to note that there are more words incorporated into daily routine styles of Hindi speaking as well as much needs to be updated in the writing matter.
-Reading is the trick also when you listen check out for pronunciations.
-There is no harm in being vernacular, your effort is a self gesture for improvement.
+Reading is the trick also when you listen to check out for pronunciations.
+There is no harm in being vernacular, your effort is a self-gesture for improvement.
 Erase you the curling of your tongue and pronounce the vowels well.
 Adhere to punctuation and exclamations.
 Oratory is an art, but each individual should aim towards striking a connective conversation.
-Effectiveness in expression is the keyword.
+The effectiveness of expression is the keyword.
 Starters should primarily be more keen to listen, watch the lip movements and understand a lot about grammar.
-Many a times we form a sentence and the other person responds but it is advisable to get the grammar right.
+Many a time we form a sentence and the other person responds but it is advisable to get the grammar right.
 Many times it is natural that we do not get the pronunciation right, possibly because we haven't heard it before or else our interaction with good Hindi speakers in less.
 If there is someone you look up to, be it a television celebrity or other programs on the Radio then make an effort to listen as though you are studying.
-Many audios on the speaking talents enable you to speak fluent Hindi.
+Many audios of the speaking talents enable you to speak fluent Hindi.